adamdjbrett/wocati-archived/resources/2011-wocati-consultation.md

 ID: 394
 post_title: '2011 WOCATI Consultation'
 author: adamdjbrett
-post_excerpt: "At the 2011 Consultation, participants from around the globe interacted with one another in a wide variety of activities."
+excerpt: "At the 2011 Consultation, participants from around the globe interacted with one another in a wide variety of activities."
 layout: article
 permalink: /resources/2011-wocati-consultation/
 published: true